How do penguins fit in the Young-earth Creationism model?

 In his article titled “Penguins After the Flood,” Chad Arment provides answers to several inquiries concerning penguins and creation.
 These include whether all penguins belong to one biblical kind, whether there were penguins on the Ark, the history of penguins according to secular and creationist models, and penguin diversification.

-The following article is a summary of the research pertaining to “Penguins After the Flood,” by Chad Arment.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following article is a summary of “Penguins After the Flood,” by Chad Arment, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 Is There a Single Penguin Kind?